-- Finalize tools for laboratories performing cholera diagnostics, namely: - o the job aid for stool specimen collection; and - o the job aid for preserving isolates of Vibrio cholerae.
+- Finalize tools for laboratories performing cholera diagnostics, namely: - o the job aid for stool specimen collection; and - o the job aid for preserving isolates of vibrio cholerae.

-Oral cholera vaccine (OCV) Working Group
+Oral cholera vaccine (OCV)

-Working group focus - The role of the OCV technical working group (TWG) is to develop cholera-specific normative and programmatic guidance to countries and stakeholders to support the planning, implementation, and monitoring of OCV activities in accordance with the Ending Cholera Global Roadmap.
-Since January 2023, the requests for preventive use of OCV are submitted by countries to Gavi.
-The OCV WG also identifies research needs around OCV and supports the development of the GTFCC research agenda.
-The WG defines its priorities and develops its workplan at the beginning of each year and then meets every two months to review progress against planned activities.
+The OCV working group develops normative and programmatic guidance for countries and stakeholders to support the planning, implementation and monitoring of OCV activities in accordance with the Roadmap.
+Since January 2023, requests for preventive use of OCV have been submitted by countries to Gavi.
+The working group also identifies research needs around OCV and supports the development of the GTFCC research agenda.